vlajos/misspell-fixer/README.md

 * `-n` Disabling backups.
 (By default the modified files' originals will be saved with the `.$$.BAK` suffix.)
 * `-N` Enable file name filtering.
 For example: `-N '*.cpp' -N '*.h'`
 * `-u` Enabling less safe rules.
 (Manual revise's need will be more probable.)
+* `-g` Enabling rules to convert British English to US English.
+(These rules aren't exactly typos but sometimes they can be useful.)
 * `-h` Help.
 Displays this page.

 ### Sample usages